-The application of toxic pesticides to crops kills off pollinating insects such as bees, forcing man to artificially pollinate the blossoms.
-FAO promotes organic agriculture, considering their potential for mitigating and adapting to climate change, while optimizing nutrient and energy flow in agro-ecosystem.
+The application of toxic pesticides to crops kills off pollinating insects such as bees, forcing a man to artificially pollinate the blossoms.
+FAO promotes organic agriculture, considering their potential for mitigating and adapting to climate change while optimizing nutrient and energy flow in the agro-ecosystem.

 Opting for organic foods is a first step towards the restoration of Nature.

 Why is there a need for organic food

 The need for organic products rose as there was a menacing usage of fertilizers and insecticides in farming in order to improve agricultural outcomes.
 Adulteration was another reason where the consumers became more conscious about choosing food products blindly.

 It is also essential to consider that organic production respects the environment and is sustainable over the long term.

 Organic foods appear to be safe when compared to conventional produce.
 In organic farming, to retain the nutritional value of the soil, they follow natural methods of crop rotation which restores the depleted nutrients.
 Here the crops grow in a self-sufficient environment and man is able to grasp the natural essence because of its true form with good nutritional value.

 Organic food is higher in certain key areas such as antioxidants, phenolics and flavonoids.

 Studies show marginal nutritional significance of organic products over conventional products.
 Phenolics are important for plant health to protect itself from insects and diseases and also in human health for its antioxidant property.